krzysztofzablocki/Sourcery/CONTRIBUTING.md

 ## Filing issues

-When filing an issue, make sure to answer these five questions:
+When filing an issue, make sure to answer these questions:

 1. What version of Swift are you using (`swift --version`)?
 2. What did you do?